BadmWe/dspyt-webpage/dspyt/posts/maximizing-lp-fees-for-rai-pools-for-advanced-users.md

 ---
-title: "Maximizing Liquidity Pool fees for RAI pools for advanced users"
+title: "Guide to maximizing Liquidity Pool RAI fees"
 date: "March 1, 2021"
 excerpt: "We choose liquidity pools on Uniswap V3 and obtain tokens for the best liquidity pair using Aave V2 and Fuse Pools"
 cover_image: "/images/posts/reflexer/maxlp.webp"